Ph.D. Graduate Program

 - To expose our students to the latest conceptual and technical developments in pharmacology and related biomedical sciences.

-- To mentor our students in the development of their critical thinking, problem solving and communication skills, as well as technical proficiency in a laboratory setting.
+- To mentor our students in the development of their critical thinking, problem solving and communication skills, as well as technical proficiency in a laboratory setting (THESE FACULTY ARE NOW ACCEPTING STUDENTS).

 - To help our students identify and make progress toward their personal career goals.